DeepthiSRao/movie_api/README.md

 # myFlixDB API

 This is a backend "movie" application build using Node.js.
 This application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create list of their favorite movies.Authentication and authorization is implementated using JWT tokens.
+Users will be able to sign up, update their personal information, and create list of their favorite movies.Authentication and authorization is implemented using JWT tokens.

 ## App Features 🚀